-At the end of 2023, the company consisted of sixteen people, four women and twelve men.
+At the end of 2024, the company consisted of fifteen people, four women and eleven men.
 The management team consisted of two men and two women.
-The sickness absence rate was 1.0% (1.3%in 2022), and no injuries are recorded.
+The sickness absence rate was 1.0% (1%), and no injuries are recorded.
 The sickness absence rate is considered low.
 The working environment is perceived as good.